PhonologicalCorpusTools/SLPAA/docs/source/predefined_handshapes.rst

 II.
 Baseline Handshapes
 =======================

 This section provides an overall list of all the baseline handshapes.
 If relevant, a baseline handshape may have one or more bullet points describing handshapes derived from that base which may require special notes in addition to the overall descrpitions in section :ref:`derived_handshapes`.
-All "modified" handshapes are described in the Derived Handshapes section.
+All "modified" handshapes are described in the current section.
 For images of all base handshapes see :ref:`handshape_images`.
 The base handshapes are listed along the leftmost column of the grid.
 TEST